joshuamotoaki/evolutionary-dynamics/README.md

 ## Running the code

-The individual simulation units are in the `src` directory.
+The individual simulation units are in the `modules` directory.
 To run the simulations, modify `main.ts` to include the desired parameters and then run `deno run main.ts` in the root directory.
 This will output the results to the console.
 It will most likely work with NodeJS as well, but I have not tested it.

 ## License